tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ## Yggdrasil subnetting

-Yggdrasil is another mesh routing software.
+Yggdrasil is another piece of mesh routing software.
 It will give each node (like your Pi, for example) an IPv6 address, but it can also give each node a subnet to distribute to its clients.
 This means that if you connect the WiFi of your Pi, your device can get a unique Yggdrasil address, with all the benefits it provides.
 These include being able to access your device directly, without being NATed or blocked.

 However, the Pi does have a firewall, so various commands need be run to allow access to clients.